pwalker91/fw-fanctrl/README.md

 - **FanSpeedUpdateFrequency**:

     Time interval between every update to the fan's speed. `fw-fanctrl` measures temperature every second and add it to its moving average, but the actual update to fan speed is made every 5s by default.
-This is for comfort, otherwise the speed is changed too often and it is noticeable and annoying, especially at low speed.
+This is for comfort, otherwise, the speed is changed too often and it is noticeable and annoying, especially at low speed.
     For a more reactive fan, you can lower this setting.

 - **MovingAverageInterval**: